lnc1002/TFG-Evaluacion-Ejercicios-Rehabilitacion/index.md

 ## TFG-Evaluacion-Ejercicios-Rehabilitacion

-You can use the [editor on GitHub](https://github.com/lnc1002/TFG-Evaluacion-Ejercicios-Rehabilitacion/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Resumen
 Actualmente el mundo está caracterizado por un aumento de la esperanza de vida y una población cada vez más envejecida, esto repercute en un incremento de enfermedades, en concreto enfermedades neurodegenerativas, que es de lo que va a tratar este estudio.
 La más común es el _Alzheimer_ y seguido de este trastorno se encuentra la enfermedad del _Parkinson_, afectando a una de cada 100 personas mayores de 60 años.